MoboticLabs/capsicum_harvester/README.md

 ## Launch Node:

-To launch a node use for example full_system.launch.py you can use:
+To launch a node, for example, full_system.launch.py, you can use:

 ```bash
 ros2 launch robot_control full_system.launch.py
 ```

-## Manual IK Cammand
+## Manual IK Command

-If you want to give the IK cammand manually you can give it like this:
+If you want to give the IK command manually, you can do it by using another terminal and giving coordinates like this:

 ```bash
 ros2 topic pub /target_pose geometry_msgs/msg/PoseStamped "{